wangruinju/SQL_Resources/README.md

-# SQL exercise from Standford online Intro to Database
+# SQL exercise solution

+Thanks to the fantastic online course from Standford University: Intro to Database.

+# Leetcode SQL solution

+Will updated in the future.